Breaking Down Python 3.13’s Latest Features

 Posted on mongodb google news.
 Visit mongodb google news

-MongoDB (NASDAQ:MDBGet Free Report) last released its earnings results on Thursday, August 29th.
-The company reported $0.70 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.49 by $0.21.
-The business had revenue of $478.11 million for the quarter, compared to the consensus estimate of $465.03 million.
-MongoDB had a negative return on equity of 15.06% and a negative net margin of 12.08%.
-MongoDB’s quarterly revenue was up 12.8% on a year-over-year basis.
-During the same quarter in the previous year, the business earned ($0.63) earnings per share.
-Research analysts forecast that MongoDB, Inc. will post -2.44 EPS for the current fiscal year.
+MongoDB (NASDAQ:MDBGet Free Report) last posted its quarterly earnings data on Thursday, August 29th.
+The company reported $0.70 EPS for the quarter, beating analysts’ consensus estimates of $0.49 by $0.21.
+MongoDB had a negative net margin of 12.08% and a negative return on equity of 15.06%.
+The business had revenue of $478.11 million for the quarter, compared to analyst estimates of $465.03 million.
+During the same quarter last year, the business earned ($0.63) earnings per share.
+The business’s revenue for the quarter was up 12.8% on a year-over-year basis.
+Analysts anticipate that MongoDB will post -2.39 earnings per share for the current year.

-MDB has been the subject of a number of analyst reports.
-Oppenheimer lifted their target price on shares of MongoDB from $300.00 to $350.00 and gave the stock an “outperform” rating in a report on Friday, August 30th.
-Sanford C. Bernstein lifted their price objective on MongoDB from $358.00 to $360.00 and gave the stock an “outperform” rating in a research note on Friday, August 30th.
-Wells Fargo & Company increased their target price on MongoDB from $300.00 to $350.00 and gave the company an “overweight” rating in a research note on Friday, August 30th.
-Stifel Nicolaus boosted their target price on MongoDB from $300.00 to $325.00 and gave the stock a “buy” rating in a research report on Friday, August 30th.
-Finally, Truist Financial increased their price target on shares of MongoDB from $300.00 to $320.00 and gave the company a “buy” rating in a research report on Friday, August 30th.
-One analyst has rated the stock with a sell rating, five have given a hold rating and twenty have assigned a buy rating to the stock.
-According to MarketBeat, MongoDB presently has an average rating of “Moderate Buy” and an average price target of $337.56.
+MDB has been the subject of several recent research reports.
+Wedbush upgraded MongoDB to a “strong-buy” rating in a report on Thursday, October 17th.
+JMP Securities restated a “market outperform” rating and set a $380.00 target price on shares of MongoDB in a research note on Friday, August 30th.
+Mizuho raised their target price on MongoDB from $250.00 to $275.00 and gave the company a “neutral” rating in a research note on Friday, August 30th.
+Sanford C. Bernstein raised their target price on MongoDB from $358.00 to $360.00 and gave the company an “outperform” rating in a research note on Friday, August 30th.
+Finally, UBS Group raised their target price on MongoDB from $250.00 to $275.00 and gave the company a “neutral” rating in a research note on Friday, August 30th.
+One research analyst has rated the stock with a sell rating, five have given a hold rating, twenty have given a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $337.96.

 MongoDB, Inc, together with its subsidiaries, provides general purpose database platform worldwide.
 The company provides MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premises, or in a hybrid environment; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.